MILL5/yocto/README.md

 * **High Quality** - follow development best practices such as *preconditions*, *unit tests*, *code coverage*, etc.
 * **Less Is More** - most projects do not need all the ceremony of large IoC frameworks, we prefer small framework, with a limited set of features.
 * **Deployment** - published to NuGet using the new cross-platform .NET Class Library project type
-* **Consumption** - built as a portable class library for use with Windows 8/10, Xamarin iOS/Android, ASP.NET Core, and .NET Framework.
+* **Consumption** - built as a cross platform library using the new .NET Execution Environment (DNX) to target multiple platforms.

+ portable class library for use with Windows 8/10, Xamarin iOS/Android, ASP.NET Core, and .NET Framework.

 ### Key Features ###